javascript-tutorial/en.javascript.info/5-network/02-formdata/article.md

 If HTML `form` element is provided, it automatically captures its fields.

-Network methods, such as `fetch` can use `FormData` objects as a body, they are automatically encoded and sent with `Content-Type: form/multipart`.
+Network methods, such as `fetch` accept `FormData` objects as a body.
+They are  encoded and sent out with `Content-Type: form/multipart`.

-So from the server point of view, that's a usual form submission.
+So, from the server point of view, that looks like a usual form submission.

 ## Sending a simple form